youpaw/snowcrash/level05/Resources/explain.md

 # level05 solution
-On ogin to the level via ssh new mail message notification appears.
+On login to the level via ssh new mail message notification appears.
 This message contains:

 	*/2 * * * * su -c "sh /usr/sbin/openarenaserver" - flag05